hybridsjs/hybrids/docs/store/storage.md

 #### Garbage Collector

 The `store.clear()` method works as a garbage collector for unused model instances.
-Those that are not a dependency of any component will be deleted entirely from the cache registry (as they would never exist) protecting from the memory leaks.
-It means, that even if you set `clearValue` to `false`, those instances that are not currently attached to the components, will be permanently deleted when `store.clear()` method is used.
+Those that are not a dependency of any component connected to the DOM will be deleted entirely from the cache registry (as they would never exist) protecting from the memory leaks.
+It means, that even if you set `clearValue` to `false`, those instances that are not currently attached to the components, will be permanently deleted when `store.clear()` method is invoked.